KnudsenMorten/ClientInspectorV2/README.md

 # Running ClientInspector.ps1 - 3 modes
 ClientInspector supports 3 ways to install/update/import the needed Powershell module: **Download**, **PsGallery**, **LocalPath**

+By default, it will download latest version from PsGallery into CurrentUser scope.

 ## .\ClientInspector.ps1 -function:LocalPath
 ClientInspector will look for **AzLogDcrIngest.psm1** file in the directory where the script will run from.